tim-hardcastle/z80-in-charm/README.md

 Numbers are given as two- or four-digit lower-case hexadecimal preceeded by a #, e.g. #e6, #50f4.

+As usual in Z80 assembler, parentheses around a number indicate that it is an address.

 Labels are any string preceded by @.

 Example code to compute as much of the Fibonacci sequence as will fit in eight bits: